Counting common perpendicular arcs in negative curvature: Introduction

-When $M$ is a finite volume hyperbolic manifold and the potential $F$ is constant $0$, the Gibbs measure is proportional to the Liouville measure and the skinning measures of totally geodesic submanifolds, balls and horoballs are proportional to the induced Riemannian measures of the unit normal bundles of their boundaries.
-In this situation, we get very explicit forms of some of the counting results in finite-volume hyperbolic manifolds.
-See Corollary \ref{coro:constcurvcount} for the cases where both $D^-$ and $D^+$ are totally geodesic submanifolds or horoballs, which are new even in these special cases.
-As an example of this result, if $D^-$ and $D^+$ are closed geodesics of $M$ of lengths $\ell_-$ and $\ell_+$, respectively, then the number $\N(s)$ of common perpendiculars (counted with multiplicity) from $D^-$ to $D^+$ of length at most $s$ satisfies, as $s\ra+\infty$,
+When $M$ is a finite volume hyperbolic manifold, we get very explicit forms of the counting results also in cases that were not known before, see Corollary \ref{coro:constcurvcount}.
+For example, if $D^-$ and $D^+$ are closed geodesics of $M$ of lengths $\ell_-$ and $\ell_+$, respectively, then the number of common perpendiculars from $D^-$ to $D^+$ of length at most $s$ satisfies, as $s\ra+\infty$,

-Let $\Perp(D^-,D^+)$ be the set of common perpendiculars from $D^-$ to $D^+$ (considered with multiplicities).
-The family $(\ell(\alpha))_{\alpha\in\Perp(D^-,\,D^+)}$ will be called the {\it marked ortho\-length spectrum} from $D^-$ to $D^+$.
-The set of lengths (with multiplicities) of elements of $\Perp(D^-,D^+)$ will be called the {\it ortholength spectrum} of $D^-,D^+$.
-This second set has been introduced by Basmajian \cite{Basmajian93} (under the name ``full orthogonal spectrum'') when $M$ has constant curvature, and $D^-$ and $D^+$ are disjoint or equal embedded totally geodesic hypersurfaces or embedded horospherical cusp neighbourhoods or embedded balls (see also \cite{BriKah10} when $M$ is a compact hyperbolic manifold with totally geodesic boundary and $D^-=D^+=\partial M$).
-When $M$ is a closed hyperbolic surface and $D^-=D^+$, the formula \eqref{eqcaseclosedgeod} has been obtained by Martin-McKee-Wambach \cite{MarMcKWam11} by trace formula methods, though obtaining the case $D^-\neq D^+$ seems difficult by these methods.
+When $M$ is a closed surface and $D^-=D^+$, the formula \eqref{eqcaseclosedgeod} is proved in \cite{MarMcKWam11} by trace formula methods, but obtaining the case $D^-\neq D^+$ seems difficult by their methods.

-Theorem \ref{theo:mainintrocount} is deduced in Section \ref{sec:perpendiculars} from the following equidistribution result that shows that the initial and terminal unit tangent vectors of common perpendiculars equidistribute to the product measure of skinning measures.
-We denote the unit Dirac mass at a point $z$ by $\Delta_z$.
+We denote the initial and terminal unit tangent vectors of $\alpha\in \Perp (D^-, D^+, t)$ by $v^-_\alpha$ and $v^+_\alpha$, and the unit Dirac mass at a point $z$ by $\Delta_z$.
+Theorem \ref{theo:mainintrocount} is deduced in Section \ref{sec:perpendiculars} from the following joint equidistribution result of these vectors towards the skinning measures of $D^-$ and $D^+$, that generalises work of Herrmann and Roblin for special $D^\pm$'s.

 \btheo For the weak-star convergence of measures on $T^1M\times T^1M$, we have

 \etheo